Q2 a Mixed Bag but Starbucks' U.S. Recovery Encouraging

 While international results and operating margin pressure caught the eye, they obfuscated an otherwise positive quarter, with Starbucks' U.S. segment seeing operating margins expand 2.1% from a quarter ago (to 19.4%), as impairment costs clocked in better than expected (a 1% impact, against 1.6% forecast) and product and distribution costs were lower than modeled.
 The firm is 70% of the way through its trade area transformation initiative, closing underperforming stores, retooling urban stores to increase the mix of smaller, more cost-efficient units, and indexing new unit openings to more profitable suburban drive-thru concepts.
 We appreciate management's opportunism amid the pandemic, with the strategy better positioning Starbucks to compete in a world where off-premises consumption and proximity to the customer are only likely to grow in importance.

 Finally, we're encouraged by traffic normalization in the morning daypart, with management reporting positive two-year comparable sales as consumer mobility increased.
 While global recovery will continue to depend on local regulations and vaccine penetration, a return to growth in the U.S. (we project average store-level sales growing at a 4.6% CAGR between 2019 and 2021) is encouraging, with the end of the pandemic in sight for beleaguered restaurant operators.

 |Morningstar Premium Members gain exclusive access to our full analyst reports, including fair value estimates, bull and bear breakdowns, and risk analyses.
 Not a Premium Member?
 Get this and other reports immediately when you try Morningstar Premium free for 14 days.|

-Sean Dunlop does not own shares in any of the securities mentioned above.
+Sean Dunlop does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.